Phaxe/HealthTracker/README.md

 -I also created a custom hook to reset daily habits at midnight (12 AM), but I haven't tested it yet.

+-I integrated a sidebar component from a previous side project to handle navigation, theme switching, and user authentication (login/logout).
+It also displays the user's name and profile image.

 Features

 🔐 Authentication with Auth0